ampproject/amphtml/extensions/amp-ad/amp-ad.md

 Use this attribute to load a script tag for the specified ad network.
 This can be used for ad networks that require exactly a single script tag to be inserted in the page.
-The `src` value must have a prefix that is white-listed for the specified ad network, and the value must use `https` protocol.
+The `src` value must have a prefix that is allow-listed for the specified ad network, and the value must use `https` protocol.

 ### `json` (optional)